siriusctrl/COMP90024-CCC-notes/README.md

         -  Mapping/Scheduling
             - (design to be able to scale up/down) Assign tasks to processors such that job completion time is minimized and resource utilization is maximized

+## Week4 - The Spartan HPC System
+- Some background on supercomputing, high performance computing, parallel computing, research computing (they're not the same thing!).
+    - Supercomputer
+        - Any single computer system that has exceptional processing power for its time.
+    - Clustered computing
+        - is when two or more computers serve a single resource
+            - e.g.: A collection of smaller computers strapped together with a high-speed local network
+        - Adv: improves performance and provides redundancy;
+    - HPC - high performance computing
+        - It is any computer system whose architecture allows for above average performance
+        - The clustered HPC is the most efficient, economical, and scalable method, and for that reason it **dominates supercomputing**.
+    - Parallel and Research Programming
+        - Parallel computing refers to the submission of jobs or processes over multiple processors and by splitting up the data or tasks between them
+            - With a cluster architecture, applications can be more easily parallelised across them.
+        - Research computing is the software applications used by a research community to aid research.
+            - challenge: This skills gap is a major problem and must be addressed because as the volume, velocity, and variety of datasets increases then researchers will need to be able to process this data.
+2. Flynn’s Taxonomy and Multicore System
+    - Over time computing systems have moved towards multi-processor, multi-core, and often multi-threaded and multi-node systems.
+    - As computing technology has moved increasingly to the MIMD taxonomic classification additional categories have been added:
+        - Single program, multiple data streams (SPMD)
+        - Multiple program, multiple data streams (MPMD)
+3. Things are more important than performance
+    - Correctness of code and signal
+    - Clarity of code and architecture
+    - Reliability of code and equipment
+    - Modularity of code and components
+    - Readability of code and hardware documentation
+    - Compatibility of code and hardware
+- Why performance and scale matters, and why it should matter to you.
+- An introduction to Spartan, University of Melbourne's HPC/cloud hybrid system
+- Logging in, help, and environment modules.
+- Job submission with Slurm workload manager; simple submissions, multicore, multi-node, job arrays, job dependencies, interactive jobs.
+- Parallel programming with shared memory and threads (OpenMP) and distributed memory and message passing (OpenMPI)
+- Tantalising hints about more advanced material on message passing routines.

 ## Week5 - Cloud Computing & ~~Getting to Grips with the University of Melbourne Research Cloud~~
 Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) <u>that can be rapidly provisioned and released with minimal management effort or service provider interaction</u> 可以通过最少的管理工作或服务提供者交互从而可以快速地配置和发布